Noise Levels in Downtown Conneaut, Conneaut, OH | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,840 Downtown Conneaut residents, or 66.2%, live above that level.
 By land area, 68.4% of Downtown Conneaut is above 55 dBA.

 Average noise levels for Downtown Conneaut residents, grouped by direction from the center of Downtown Conneaut.
-Eastern Downtown Conneaut carries the highest population-weighted average; Northern Downtown Conneaut carries the lowest.
-Just 30% of residents in Northern Downtown Conneaut live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Downtown Conneaut.
+The highest population-weighted average is in southeastern Downtown Conneaut; the lowest is in northern Downtown Conneaut, where just 44% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Downtown Conneaut